kevinschueller/kevin-portfolio/src/pages/index.md

       smile and positive vibe to the office.
 He’s also ready and willing to roll up his creative sleeves when it comes time to collaborate and is a fountain of good ideas.
 I love working with Kevin and any team would be lucky to have him. '
-  - author: Monica Marziani - Senior Director, User Experience Design and Strategy at Korn Ferry
-    avatar: "/images/0 (1).jpg"
-    content: Kevin is a development rockstar!
-We recently worked on the redesign of the Morgan's Pier website together and I was beyond pleased with his ideas and solutions as well as his turn-around time.
-The site was built on the SquareSpace platform, but Kevin was able to custom develop many design elements and features.
-      He was an absolute pleasure to work with and I look forward to our next project together.
 - type: postsblock
   template: postsblock
   title: Latest from the Blog